top of page

 Executive Director

-He enjoys spending time with his wife Nicole and his grown children Alec and Aidan.
-He also enjoys the outdoors and woodworking.
+He enjoys woodworking, the outdoors, and spending time with his wife Nikki and sons Alec and Aidan.

 FP-Star_RBG.png